Distillation-guided Representation Learning for Unconstrained Gait Recognition: Conclusion

 \section{Conclusion}

-In this paper, we present a novel end-to-end gait detection and recognition approach to address challenging unconstrained conditions.
-First, we introduce a gait detector to identify sequences that contain gait movement and with complete body.
-With the gait detector, we can obtain gait sequences without non-walking frames.
-And it is convenient to incorporate with most existing backbones, just with an extra step to generate the DHS.
-Secondly, the gait recognition pipeline utilizes both RGB and silhouette modality to learn robust representation.
-Notably, we address the silhouette size normalization problem with a simple yet effective ratio attention signal.
+In this paper, we present a novel gait detection and recognition approach to address challenging unconstrained conditions.
+First, we introduce a gait detector to identify frames that contain gait with a complete body.
+With the help of a gait detector, gait recognition and person ReID can cooperate complementarily to achieve higher performance.
+Secondly, the gait recognition pipeline utilizes both RGB and silhouette modality to learn robust representations.
+Notably, we fill the viewpoint information leakage with a simple yet effective ratio attention signal.
 Additionally, we enhance the silhouette modality embedding through feature distillation from the RGB modality.
-Such a design helps leverage the well-learned feature space of RGB modality with the robustness of silhouettes and does not require RGB input at test time.
-Through extensive experiments, we show that our proposed method improves the performance on Gait3D in cross-domain evaluation and achieves SoTA performance in the standard CASIA-B and the more challenging BRIAR datasets.
+Such a design helps to leverage the well-learned feature space of RGB modality with the robustness of silhouettes and does not require RGB data at test time.
+Through extensive experiments, we show that our proposed method improves the performance on Gait3D in cross-domain evaluation and achieves SoTA performance in the standard CASIA-B and the challenging BRIAR dataset.